MahmoudAmgad88/GitCourse/README.md

 * open cmder then creat folder `mkdir My-Github`
 * ceate new repo in github with `README file` then Copy HTTPS code from your repo
 * from cmder type `git clone [HTTPS code link from your repo]`
-* excute below two commands to confirm your downloads:
+* excute below commands to confirm your downloads:
 ```
 ls
 cd My-Github